Venezuela's Guaido asks Italy's leaders to meet his envoys

 Alessandro Di Battista, a prominent 5-Star figure, has said overt support for Guaido would be meddling and could open the way for military intervention.

-Italy on Monday blocked a joint EU position to recognize Guaido as interim president, diplomatic sources said.
+Italy on Monday blocked a joint EU position to recognise Guaido as interim president, diplomatic sources said.

 Venezuelans of Italian origin, many arriving in the first half of the 20th century when southern Europe was in economic doldrums from the two World Wars, are a large and influential group in the South American country.